JacobMandelbrot/jacobmandelbrot.github.io/_portfolio/portfolio-1.md

 excerpt: "Game being created for Imaginary Hazard, small indie studio I cofounded at Harvard.
 Action roguelike with a unique ability system and a high level of customizability.<br/><img src='/images/SpectrumDemo.jpg'>"
 collection: portfolio
 ---

-- Created all enemy AI, focusing on making the player with many different situations
+Game being created for Imaginary Hazard, small indie studio I cofounded at Harvard.
+Action roguelike with a unique ability system and a high level of customizability

+- Created enemy AI using Unreal Engine behavior tree blueprints, with focus on creating a challenge while still keeping the game fair.
-- Built all UI and backend for ability system
+- Built interactive UI and backend for ability system.
-- Integrated Unreal’s Gameplay Ability System, made dozens of abilities
+- Integrated Unreal’s Gameplay Ability System, using it to create dozens of abilities and character trait modifiers.
-- Made all player systems, controls, and integrated animations and models
+- Made player systems, controls, and integrated animations and models
-- Manage the version control using Perforce
+- Manage the version control for all teams using Perforce.
-- Taught other programmers how to use Unreal Engine, currently they are working on adding more abilities
+- Mentored other programmers in Unreal Engine, manage and review the parts they work on.
+- Made in Unreal

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tr-lacjNUD0" frameborder="0" allowfullscreen></iframe>